-- The baby is born before 37 weeks of pregnancy (premature) and is currently less than 2 months old.
+- Were born premature, before 37 weeks of pregnancy, and are under 2 months of age

-- The baby weighed less than 2500 grams at birth and is currently less than 2 months old.
+- Weighed less than 2500 grams at birth and are under 2 months of age

-- The baby’s immune system is weak, meaning they are more likely to get sick if exposed to germs.
+- Have a weakened immune system, meaning they are more likely to get sick if exposed to germs

 To make formula and feed it to your baby, you will need the following items:

 - Bottles, rings, nipples, discs, caps

 - Tongs, spoons, mixing utensils, can opener (if needed)

 - Digital thermometer (only for making powdered formula

 - Large pot with a lid or a kettle for boiling water